Dr Marcel Reyes-Cortez

 Marcel is currently working on a project that explores further the emergence of the politics of the representation and fetishisation of dead persons plus the photographic portraits that represent them.
 His current project expands from ongoing research he is undertaking on the conceptualisation of the unknown dead, missing persons, and the human rights for the dead.
 Marcels’ project takes a closer look at the collective spaces and places were memory and culture is made and buried but also forgotten and ignored.

 Marcel current book project is on the relationship between the agency of photographs and the sociomythic portrait.
 The research takes a closer look at the political, social and cultural economy, migration and agency of the dead and the objects and works of art that represent them.
 The research will expand further from work carried out on the photographic portraits of the dead in Mexico City and on the agency of performance of religious artifacts, works of art, iconology and the archive.
-A paper based on this work, entitled 'Photography and the sociomythic portrait: Extending the bonds between the living and the dead', is forthcoming with the National Research University, Higher School of Economics, Faculty of Philosophy, Moscow.

-Photography+(Con)Text developed ‘Photography and Academic Research’, a series of interdisciplinary events serving as a space to share experiences, practices and perspectives on the use, analysis and representation of photography and social research.
-The first international conference ‘Photography and Academic Research’ was hosted together with Dr Barbara Knorpp last September 2016 at the Institute of Archaeology (Heritage Studies), UCL, with the collaboration of Birkbeck’s Department of Politics and the Royal Anthropological Institute.
+Photography+(Con)Text developed ‘Photography and Academic Research’, a series of interdisciplinary events serving as a platform to share experiences, practices and perspectives on the use, analysis and representation of photography and social research.
+The first international conference ‘Photography and Academic Research’ was hosted together with Dr Barbara Knorpp on September 2016 at the Institute of Archaeology (Heritage Studies), UCL, with the collaboration of Birkbeck’s Department of Politics and the Royal Anthropological Institute.

 Marcel specialises in visual anthropology; photography; material and visual culture; memory; cemeteries; memorialisation; contemporary funerary rituals; mourning practices; Mexico.